jessieeeeej/EVA-Plugin-Sample-Code/Plugin/c-c++/Set_Admetadata/README_classification.md

 •	EVA_INSTALL_ROOT/include/libs/ai/structure.h

-Based on the structure, the frame in vector and the inferenced data are stored in each frame need to be set up.
-When data in this element is empty, we’ll randomly generate the inference data and set data into the classification result.
+Based on the structure, AdBatchMeta can set the frame and the inferenced data which stored in each frame based on classification, detection, segmentation or openpose.
+When the meta data of the buffer is empty, we’ll randomly generate the inference data and set data into the classification result.
 The simulated result will be set into adbatchmetadata with frame information.

 ## Run this sample code

-Copy the built plugin libadsetclassification.so file to the plugin folder EVA installed, here used EVA_ROOT to preset the installed path of EVASDK.
+Copy the built plugin **libadsetclassification.so** file to the plugin folder EVA installed, here used EVA_ROOT to preset the installed path of EVASDK.
 Then run the pipeline command for testing:

     $ gst-launch-1.0 videotestsrc ! video/x-raw, width=640, height=480 ! adsetclassification ! admetadrawer ! videoconvert ! ximagesink
 and you will see the inference result displayed frame by frame in the window: